 Getting a HELOC is a fantastic way to use your equity in a way that pays you back.
 We recommend pulling out cash to invest in real estate, or to fix up your home and increase its value.

-If you keep our above tips in mind, we think that you will be able to score a great rate on your HELOC.
+If you keep our above tips in mind, we think that you will be able to score a great HELOC rate.